orosoiu/squeezify/README.md

-# Squeezify - a Spotify to Logitech Media Server integration
+# Squeezify - a Spotify to Logitech Media Server bridge

 A series of scripts and extensions to enable direct integration between Spotify's web interface and Logitech Media Server (Squeezebox).
-The squeezify extension adds new buttons to the Spotify album and playlist pages to allow sending individual tracks or an entire album/playlist to LMS.
+The squeezify extensions add new buttons to the Spotify album and playlist pages to allow sending individual tracks or an entire album/playlist to LMS.

 ## Demo

 https://user-images.githubusercontent.com/3442410/229207921-41fef87e-8d6f-44d8-b5b6-b6d0a1650b86.mp4

 ## Installation